I spent too many years apologising for who I am.

 When I looked back over my life, I realised something else.

-It wasn’t just because that work was meaningful, but I was DRAWN to those people for a reason.
+It wasn’t just because that work was meaningful, but I was genuinely DRAWN to those people for a reason.

 Back then, I didn't have the language for it yet.

-It has become MY story.
+This has become MY story.

-The Woman
+The ADHDer

 I know what it feels like to spend decades believing you were the problem.